eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/basic-messages.md

 permalink: basic-messages.html
 ---

-Messages *do not affect* the state of a Digital Twin or an actual device.
+Messages *do not affect* the state of a digital twin or an actual device.
 Therefore Ditto does not handle messages like [commands](basic-signals-command.html): there are no responses which are produced by Ditto and no events which are emitted for messages.